hamadmarri/cacule-cpu-scheduler/README.md

 Therefore, the original HRRN needs some modifications.

-### HRRN Modifications
-We have implemented two modifications that enhances HRRN to work as a preemptive policy:

 #### HRRN maximum life time
 Instead of calculating a task HRRN value for infinite life time, we proposed `hrrn_max_lifetime` which is 20s by default.
 A task's
 `hrrn_start_time` and `hrrn_sum_exec_runtime` reset every 20s.
 Therefore, the rate of change of HRRN for old and new tasks is